inspursoft/board/docs/compile_guide.md

 ### Compiling and Running in development

-Make sure DEVFLAG=dev in Makefile, then you can compile and running by the approache:
+You can compile and running by the approache:

 #### I. Prepare configuration and env